 Drug schedules in each state, including California, are broadly informed by the federal government.
 Their classification defines six “schedules” of controlled substances based on their medical usefulness and addictive potential.

-In general, the closer to 1 on the schedule lists, the worse the penalties.
+The closer to “1” on the schedule list, the worse the penalties will be.
 Some drugs, like meth, also have additional laws and punishments unrelated to the schedule system.
 Drug schedules are guidelines courts use to determine punishments for drug-related crimes.

 What if I Have a Prescription for a Controlled Substance?